Russian missile attack kills 7 in northern Ukrainian city as Zelenskyy visits NATO candidate Sweden

 The exact timings of his visit were not confirmed, but state media published video footage that appeared to be filmed at night, showing Gerasimov greeting Putin and leading him into a building.
 The meeting itself was held behind closed doors.

-Putin's visit was the first since the Wagner mercenary group 's attempted mutiny in June, which saw the group's fighters briefly take control of Rostov-on-Don.
+It was Putin's first visit to Rostov-on-Don since the Wagner mercenary group 's attempted mutiny in June, when the group's fighters briefly took control of the city.

 During June's short-lived revolt, Wagner head Yevgeny Prigozhin repeatedly denounced Gerasimov, who serves as chief of the general staff of the Russian armed forces, and Defense Minister Sergei Shoigu for denying supplies to his fighters in Ukraine.

-Prigozhin claimed that the uprising was not aimed at Putin but at removing Gerasimov and other top brass who he claimed were mismanaging the war in Ukraine.
+Prigozhin claimed that the uprising was not aimed at Putin but at removing Gerasimov and other top brass who he accused of mismanaging the war in Ukraine.

 The leader of the Russian battalion fighting to maintain control of Urozhaine called for “freezing the front” on Thursday, saying his troops “cannot win” against Ukraine.